-MFTH 6990 Supervisor's Training in Marriage and Family Therapy 3-0-3 Limited to graduate students who already hold the master's degree and are pursuing the status of "Supervisor in Training" through the American Association for Marriage and Family Therapy.
-(Graded on S/U basis).
+MFTH 6990 Supervisor's Training in Marriage and Family Therapy

+Limited to graduate students who already hold the master's degree and are pursuing the status of "Supervisor in Training" through the American Association for Marriage and Family Therapy.
+Graded "Satisfactory" or "Unsatisfactory."
 Offered on an individual basis, readings of supervision, styles, systemic family therapy, and ethics for supervision will be explored.

-MFTH 7050 Class, Gender, and Ethnic Issues in Applied Settings 3-0-3 Also listed as SOCI 7050.
+MFTH 7050 Class, Gender, and Ethnic Issues in Applied Settings

+Also listed as SOCI 7050.
 Prerequisite: MFTH 6800 or SOCI 7011.
 An in-depth study of the sensitivities needed by family therapists and other social science practitioners to the issues of social class, gender, and ethnicity.
 Addresses the interface between professional responsibilities and ethics and the social and political context of treatment.
 A multicultural perspective is to be developed by each student.